-A strand of empirical research has supported that a close bank relationship had a cost when bank health deteriorated in Japan.
+A strand of empirical research has supported the conclusion that close bank relationships were a liability when bank health deteriorated in Japan.
 Gibson (1995) found that firm investment was sensitive to the main bank's rating.
-Kang and Stulz (2000) showed that firms that relied more on bank finance suffered significantly larger wealth losses during the first 3 years of the 1990s.
-Klein, Peek, and Rosengren (2002) found that financial difficulties of Japanese banks reduced the number of FDI projects by Japanese firms into the United States.2 All of these studies, however, used the data set on listed firms, so that their implications were relevant only for large firms in Japan.
-Previous studies thus say little about how large impacts the bank health had on default risk of small and medium borrowers.
-The use of the firm-level data of unlisted firms is useful in detecting the effects of bank health on its borrower's default risk because unlisted firms not only have stronger reliance on bank finance but also face higher default risk.
+Kang and Stulz (2000) showed that firms that relied more on bank finance suffered significantly larger wealth losses during the first three years of the 1990s.
+Klein, Peek, and Rosengren (2002) found that the financial difficulties of Japanese banks reduced the number of FDI projects by Japanese firms into the United States.2 All of these studies, however, used the data set on listed firms, so that their implications were relevant only for large firms in Japan.
+Previous studies thus say little about the extent of impacts bank health had on the default risk of small and medium borrowers.
+The use of firm-level data of unlisted firms is useful in detecting the effects of bank health on its borrower's default risk, because unlisted firms not only have stronger reliance on bank finance but also face higher default risk.
 In addition, reverse causality from firms to banks will be less of a problem in a firm-level regression for unlisted firms than for listed firms.
-The firm's default may damage the bank financial health if the firm's loans from its bank were substantial to the bank's capital.
+The firm's default may damage the bank's financial health if the firm's loans from its bank were a substantial chunk of the bank's capital.
 This is likely for some listed firms but less likely for unlisted firms.
 The use of unlisted firms' data thus allows us to avoid possible simultaneous bias without using ad hoc instrument variables.